MrPrince419/MrPrince419/README.md

 # Hi, I'm Prince! 👋

 Welcome to my GitHub profile!
-I'm a data analytics professional and business automation enthusiast.
+I'm a data analyst and automation enthusiast.
 I enjoy working with data, visualizing it, building dashboards, and creating simple tools that help drive data-driven decisions.
 I’m actively job hunting, even if there’s a small chance I’m a fit, don’t hesitate to reach out!
 ## About Me 🎯
 - 🎓 BSc.
 Computer Science at Algoma University
 - 🌱 Learning Business Automation and Data Analytics